Bejam: History

 45 Victor Value stores from Tesco in 1986.
-John Adthorp had contacted Malcolm Walker of Iceland, in 1986 about purchasing the business, which he still held 30% of shares, but nothing further happened after initial conversations.
+John Apthorp had contacted Malcolm Walker of Iceland, in 1986 about purchasing the business, in which he still held 30% of the shares but after initial conversations, there were no further developments.
 In 1987, the business expanded with the purchases of Lowfreeze, the freezer shop brand of Scottish supermarket chain, Wm Low, nine of the former Sainsbury's Freezer Centres and retailer Wizard Wine.
-The company's shares rose from 158p to 210p on rumours that both Iceland and Hazelwood Foods were lining up bids, and it was announced that John Adthorp had handed over day-to-day running of the business to Timothy How.
-The Iceland link was very true, with Adthorp and Walker agreeing a price of 230p per share, however the Bejam board could not agree on the deal and Adthorp would not guarantee to sell his shares to Iceland if he received a higher bid.
+The company's shares rose from 158p to 210p on rumours that both Iceland and Hazelwood Foods were lining up bids and it was announced that John Apthorp had handed over day-to-day running of the business to Timothy How.
+The Iceland link was genuine, with Apthorp and Walker agreeing a price of 230p per share.
+However, the Bejam board could not agree on the deal and Apthorp would not offer a guarantee to sell his shares to Iceland if he received a higher bid.

-In 1988, Iceland made a hostile takeover bid for Bejam, initially in a share offer worth 123p a share at a total of £240 million.
-Apthorp had stated the offer was inadequate and substantially and undervalues Bejam, with Walker criticising Bejam for not issuing a profit forecast.
-Iceland then amended their offer to include part cash part share at 187p, but the market were failed to be impressed with Bejam's share price dropping to 170p, and Adthorp said he would not accept the offer.
+In 1988, Iceland made a hostile takeover bid for Bejam, initially in a share offer of 123p per share, a deal totalling £240 million.
+Apthorp stated that the offer was inadequate and substantially undervalues Bejam, while Walker criticised Bejam for not issuing a profit forecast.
+Iceland then amended its offer to include part cash, part share at 187p.
+However, the market was unimpressed, with Bejam's share price dropping to 170p and Apthorp said he would not accept the offer.
 On the 30 December, Lloyd's Bank, the registrar for the share offer declared that 50.09% of the shareholders in Bejam had accepted the offer.